Game (2011 film): Plot

-The four guests arrive on the island, where they are greeted by Kabir's personal assistant, Samara Shroff (Gauahar Khan), who takes them into a dining room that is being secretly filmed.
+The four guests arrive on the island, where they are greeted by Kabir's executive assistant, Samara Shroff (Gauahar Khan), who takes them into a dining room that is being secretly filmed.
 There, Kabir reveals that he has invited them because of their link to his daughter, Maya (Sarah-Jane Dias), whom Kabir has spent years trying to find.
-Maya was trafficked as a child by OP Ramsay, as an adult brought into the crime world by Neil Menon, and in the end, hit by a car in a car accident and buried alive by Vikram Kapoor.
+Maya was trafficked as a child by OP Ramsay, as an adult brought into the crime world by Neil Menon, and in the end, was injured in a car accident and buried alive by Vikram Kapoor.
 Kabir has gathered evidence against the three of them and invited the International Vigilance Squad (IVS) to the island to arrest them.
 Tisha Khanna, the only innocent one of the group, was invited because, previously unknown to her, she is Maya's fraternal twin sister and Kabir's only remaining biological child.
 Tisha rejects Kabir's attempts to forge a relationship with her, claiming that she doesn't want his fortune.

-Unable to escape the island, the group await the arrival of the IVS.
+Unable to escape the island, the group awaits the arrival of the IVS.
 In the morning, they hear what sounds like a gunshot from Kabir's room.
 They find Kabir Malhotra dead in his study, seemingly having committed suicide with a gun.

-The IVS, led by Sia Agnihotri (Kangana Ranaut), arrive on the island.
+The IVS, led by Sia Agnihotri (Kangana Ranaut), arrives on the island.
 She watches the video of the previous night's speech by Kabir, but as they are unable to find the evidence that Kabir claimed to have, they let the guests go.
 Although the case is officially declared a suicide, Sia is not convinced and puts all four guests under surveillance.

-Through flashback, it is revealed that Neil was in love with Maya, who saved his life during a shootout at his casino.
-And also that on the day of her death, she told Neil, through a voice mail that she was pregnant with their child.
-In the present day, Neil evades Sia's surveillance, and takes revenge on OP Ramsay and Vikram for what they did to Maya.
+Through flashback, it is revealed that Neil was in love with Maya, who saved his life during a shootout at his casino, and that on the day of her death, she told Neil, in a voice mail, that she was expecting their child.
+In the present day, Neil evades Sia's surveillance and takes revenge on OP Ramsay and Vikram for what they did to Maya.
 Both are tricked into giving public confessions of their crimes.
 Vikram commits suicide, and OP Ramsay dies of a heart attack (his medication being stolen by Neil).
 Sia, who has been monitoring Vikram and OP Ramsay, knows that Neil is responsible.